 Sydney, New South Wales: $81,820 per year

 Brisbane Queensland: $74,135 per year

 Melbourne, Victoria: $64,111 per year

 Every company strives to enhance its production efficiency.
 Industrial Engineers help businesses meet their objectives by analysing their current systems and building and implementing enhancements.

-Working in this role, you get the opportunity to improvise your professional skills and access a broad array of networking opportunities within the industry.
+Working in this role, you can improvise your professional skills and access a broad array of networking opportunities within the industry.

-The transferable skillset you develop is valued in various other areas such as project management, finance, business analysis, and management consulting.
+The transferable skillset you develop in various other areas, such as project management, finance, business analysis, and management consulting, will help you.

-If you have your heart set on becoming an industrial engineer, then the above steps will help you accomplish your career aspirations.
+If you want to become an industrial engineer, the above steps will help you accomplish your career goal.